Heard you spilled wine over skinhead with rash (6)

 'rash' is the definition.

-'heard you spilled wine over skinhead' is the subsidiary indication.
+'heard you spilled wine over skinhead' is the wordplay.

 'over' means one lot of letters goes inside another.